5 Easy Steps To Make Potent Cannabis Oil In A Slow Cooker

 3. Getting everything together

 For every 1 to 1.5 ounces of ground herb, based on strength, you will want 2 cups of oil in the Crock.
 Add both in and stir until your cannabis is completely soaked, and not clinging to the walls above the oil.
+If you’re worried about using your slow cooker for cannabis oil, there’s always the MagicalButter machine, which makes things even easier.

 4. Heat and reheat